 "Super Mario World" - A Very COVETED Game By The 90s Children

 I could remember I was among those children who didn't have a Super NES while we eventually had the first Playstation.
 Back then, Super Mario World was highly coveted by many.
 I was thinking that the Exceedraft episode could've used the game as an advertisement.
 Instead, it focused on the Gundam Knight game - something I never heard of until I saw that particular episode where the child was whining about him as the uncool kid who doesn't have a Super Famicom.
 So, I was thinking about how I was able to finally play the game through a PS2 emulator called SNES Station (which isn't legit).
-But it was more or less the "real deal" in contrast to the abomination made by Hummer Team - something I had, thought it was legit, and later discovered it was a fake.
+But it was more or less the "real deal" in contrast to the abomination made by the Hummer Team - something I had, thought it was legit, and later discovered it was a fake.
 It was a game that I really nearly did a lot of stupid stuff for.

 Unlike the first three games (or four, if you still consider The Lost Levels) - this was the very advertising power of the 16-bit Super NES.
 Super Mario is a Nintendo-exclusive product until today since the Nintendo systems still sell unlike what happened to Sega's exit from the console market.
 Super Mario Bros.
 3 was the farewell swan song for the NES or Famicom.
-It was now time to move on to the 16-bit era thought the Super NES didn't really last long as the PS1 was coming in.
+It was now time to move on to the 16-bit era though the Super NES didn't really last long as the PS1 was coming in.
 The Super NES was practically replaced by the Nintendo 64 - a game that had lower power but higher loading speed than the PS1.
-Take note that I also never had an Nintendo 64 either.
+Take note that I also never had a Nintendo 64 either.
 The game was practically the booster of the Super NES - something that created the term Nintendependent - that's when children get too addicted to Nintendo.
 I was a Nintendo addict too in some way.

 The game's new setting and new world...

 The game started to introduce Dinosaur Island - a strange new world taken over by King Bowser.
 King Bowser is way too obsessed with Princess Peach for some reason.
 I find the whole obsession of King Bowser with Princess Peach to be rather disgusting.
 Mario and Luigi must rescue her (again) which can be a tired running gag.
-Though, it seems that there's no real Mario timeline.
+However, it seems that there's no real Mario timeline.
 Super Mario Bros.
 3 was a stage play and Super Mario Bros.
 2 was a dream world though it does seem to be a play in itself.
 I mean, the whole Super Mario franchise seems to be a game show and you're that participant.
-I mean, the end of EVERY LEVEL has a huge goal tape that granted you bonus stars.
+I mean, the end of EVERY LEVEL has a huge goal tape that grants you bonus stars.
 Get 100 stars and you get to play a BONUS GAME.
 How's that for realism?

 The game now features multiple paths that you can cross.
-For example, the very first world (Yoshi's Island 1) has the alternate path that leads to the Yellow Switch Palace.
-Uncovering these can be VERY TRICKY unless you had the game guide.
+For example, the very first world (Yoshi's Island 1) has an alternate path that leads to the Yellow Switch Palace.
+Uncovering these can be VERY TRICKY unless you have the game guide.
 Some were easy to find but others weren't.
 There was a clue of the red dot on the world map if the place had more than one exit.
 There were clues dropped everywhere though a game guide always made it easier.
-These multiple paths can lead you to really challenging stages and some levels had a very frustrating level design.
-The Super NES also had limitations where you can only save after a ghost house or a palace.
+These multiple paths can lead you to really challenging stages and some levels have a very frustrating level design.
+The Super NES also had limitations where you could only save after a ghost house or a palace.
 However, you started off in your tiny state AGAIN.
 Talk about very limited anti-frustration features!

 The creativity in dealing with the CPU enemies